EOD technicians support US Army recruiting at robotics competition in West Virginia

 |0

-This work, EOD technicians support US Army recruiting at robotics competition in West Virginia [Image 8 of 8], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, EOD technicians support US Army recruiting at robotics competition in West Virginia, by Walter Ham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-EOD technicians support US Army recruiting at robotics competition in West Virginia

 LEAVE A COMMENT